industrian/commercetools-rest-client/README.md

 In some API calls you can define query parameters (such as `where` or `sort`).
 Placeholders for these parameters are included, but you should remove them if you do not need them.
 Sending an empty query parameter will probably break the API call.

 In some API calls you can define query parameters (such as `where` or `sort`).
 Placeholders for these parameters are included, but commented out.
 To define a query parameter, remove the `#` and include a value.
 Please note that you should change the `&` to `?` if it is the first (or only) query parameter.
+Please note that in some calls some query parameters are required.
+For more information, consult the [commercetools documentation](https://docs.commercetools.com/api/).